16 ALS IDE

 Set Directory … allows you to change the current working directory, as shown here:

 Selecting IDE Settings raises the following dialog:

-Selecting Dynamic Flags produces a popup window which displays the current values of all of the changable Prolog flags in the system, and allows one to reset any of those values:
+Selecting Dynamic Flags produces a popup window which displays the current values of all of the changeable Prolog flags in the system, and allows one to reset any of those values:

-Selecting Static Flags producs a popup window displaying the values of all of the unchangable Prolog flags for the system:
+Selecting Static Flags produces a popup window displaying the values of all of the unchangeable Prolog flags for the system: